AdamS839/SU-UNI/Second Year/Third Semester/Functional Programming/readme.md

 ## Overview

 You will learn about Scheme and Haskell.
 The first half of the semester is Scheme, the next is Haskell.
+During the semester there will be:
+ - 2 control exams
-The course will consist of 2 control exams, blitz tests - theoretical questions from the pdf lections, project, theoretical exam and practical exam.
+ - blitz tests - theoretical questions from the pdf lections

-(*will add more info*)
+ - project (if you have 60 points or more)

+ - theoretical exam
+ - practical exam (you can skip the practical if you pass the project).

+I have added every problem from the seminars and published each lection.

 ---
 ### Lector

 Associate professor doctor Trifon Trifonov